stackhpc/os-capacity/README.rst

 os-capacity
 ===========

-This is a prototype tool to extract capacity information.
+This is a prototype prometheus exporter to extract capacity information from OpenStack Placement.

+It includes support for both baremetal flavors and flavors with PCPU resources implied.

 Install
 -------